rvanheest-DANS-KNAW/dans-bag-lib/README.md

 val deposit = Deposit.read(baseDir)
 ```

-In similar fashion a `Deposit` can be created as empty or from an already existing directory containing
+In similar fashion a `Deposit` can be created as empty, or from an already existing directory
-the data files that form the bag's payload.
+containing the data files that form the bag's payload, or from an already existing bag.

 ```scala
 import better.files.File